Last Updated on March 18, 2025

 There are two main types of ribs – true ribs and false ribs depending on articulation with the sternum.

-- True ribs are ribs which articulate with sternum via individual costal cartilage.
-Each of these ribs articulates with vertebra on the posterior side and sternum on the anterior side via costal cartilage These are also called vertebrosternal ribs.
-First 7 ribs are true ribs
+- True ribs are ribs that articulate with the sternum via individual costal cartilage.
+Each of these ribs articulates with a vertebra on the posterior side and sternum on the anterior side via costal cartilage These are also called vertebrosternal ribs.
+The first 7 ribs are true ribs

-- Floating ribs are false ribs that do not attach to sternum at all and disappear in the muscles of the lateral abdominal wall.
+- Floating ribs are false ribs that do not attach to the sternum at all, Their anterior ends are free and disappear in the muscles of the lateral abdominal wall.
 These are also called vertebral ribs.
-11th and 12th ribs are floating
+The 11th and 12th ribs are floating ribs.

-The Head of the rib forms the posterior end of a typical rib and articulates with the costal facet located on the body of the same numbered thoracic vertebra and that of the next higher vertebra.
+- Head: The head of the rib forms the posterior end of a rib and articulates with the costal facet located on the body of the same numbered thoracic vertebra and that of the next higher vertebra.

-The neck of the rib is narrowed part and anatomically in a lateral position to the head.
+- Neck: It is a narrowed part next to the head and anatomically in a lateral position to the head.

 The angles of the ribs form the most posterior limit of the thoracic cage and are in line with the medial border of the scapula.

-Inferior margin of the rib has a groove for the passage of blood vessels and nerve.
+The inferior margin of the rib has a groove for the passage of blood vessels and nerves.

 Manubriosternal Joint